35 Reporting and writing research

 • data curation.

-• created image or took photographs.
+• creating images or taking photographs.

 • writing, including writing drafts, reviewing and editing.